From the perspective of generating audience laughter, public speaking professionals have significant advantages over stand-up comedians.

 Audience appreciated is amplified once they realize that they aren’t going to have to suffer though a boring, lifeless lecture.

-In stand-up comedy, audience appreciation can quickly evaporate and actually degrade to the level of contempt when a comedian fails to meet their expectations for laughter (like generating none) and/or is rude or offensive in the process.
+In stand-up comedy, audience appreciation can quickly evaporate and actually degrade to the level of contempt when a comedian fails to meet their expectations for laughter (like generating zero) and/or is rude or offensive in the process.

 Here are the main points in this article that I want to highlight: